 Eighteen intrepid volunteers are taking on a challenge to ride over 200 miles between Paris and Chichester, raising money for Huntington’s Disease Association.

-The 18 colleagues will be travelling from Paris on Thursday 11th July and arriving at the home of FMP Global CEO, Justin Cottrell, in Chichester, West Sussex on Sunday 14th July, where the whole company will be celebrating their return along with a summer fete being held in the garden.
+The 18 colleagues will be travelling from Paris on Thursday 11th July and arriving at the home of IRIS FMP CEO, Justin Cottrell, in Chichester, West Sussex on Sunday 14th July, where the whole company will be celebrating their return along with a summer fete being held in the garden.
 A helter skelter, stockade, tombola and many other traditional games have been arranged for all staff and their families to join in the fun and celebrate the cyclists’ return.
 All funds raised from the ride and the summer fete will go to the charity.

 Huntington’s Disease is a hereditary degenerative neuro-psychiatric disorder that usually affects people between the ages of 30-50 years.
 There is currently